michaeltroger/feature-matching-native-android/README.md

-# Augmented Reality Feature Matching using the NDK with an async approach for >= Android 4.0
+# Augmented Reality Feature Matching using the NDK with an async approach (Coroutines) for >= Android 4.0
 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
 In 2021 I updated the project to build with the latest Android Studio (2020.3.1), updated most dependencies and converted it to Kotlin, while the business logic remained unchanged.

 <img src="/featurematchingnative.png" alt="Feature matching native" width="400px"/>